008kevin/TelecomInfo/README.md

     - peerCallPrice - price per call message of the peer carrier
     - peerSubscribers - number of subscribers of the peer carrier
     - bestBandTower - type of best tower searched by type
-    - bestBandTowerStrength - strenght of best tower searched by type
+    - bestBandTowerStrength - strength of best tower searched by type
     - bestSignalTower - type of best tower searched by signal strength
-    - bestSignalTowerStrength - strenght of best tower searched by signal strength
+    - bestSignalTowerStrength - strength of best tower searched by signal strength
     - averageSignalArea - the size of the area of the signal scan
-    - averageSignalStrength - the average strenght from the scan
+    - averageSignalStrength - the average strength from the scan
     - averageCellType - the most found tower type by the scan
     - coverage - percentage value of the coverage